Graapefruit/MagellanEU4/README.md

 - Magellan uses a programming language called 'Python', which must be installed.
 - This can be downloaded at https://www.python.org/downloads/.
 It is highly recommended to download the latest release
 - Magellan also uses a few libraries not included in the base python installation.
-To download them run the following commands in your terminal: `pip install tk`, `pip install ttkwidgets`, `pip install PIL`, `pip install numpy`.
+To download them run the following commands in your terminal: `pip install tk`, `pip install ttkwidgets`, `pip install pillow`, `pip install numpy`.
 If `pip` doesn't work, try `pip3`

 2. Download Git and Navigate through the Command Line